DavidAnson/markdownlint-cli2/README.md

   - Configuration files like `.markdownlint-cli2.*` allow complete control of `markdownlint-cli2` behavior and are also used by `vscode-markdownlint`.
-    - If multiple of these files are present in the same directory, only one is used according to the follwing precedence:
+    - If multiple of these files are present in the same directory, only one is used according to the following precedence:
       1. `.markdownlint-cli2.jsonc`
       2. `.markdownlint-cli2.yaml`
       3. `.markdownlint-cli2.cjs`